 - Easy to understand

-- Meaningful (why should the audience care about it?)
+- Meaningful (why should the target audience care about it?)

-It should also explain the pain points your product will help alleviate and why the consumer should choose your brand.
+It should also explain the types of pain your product will help alleviate and why the consumer should choose your CBD brand.

 When crafting a UVP, consider these points:

 - Are your manufacturing/sourcing processes a cut above the rest?

 - Do you use proprietary technology when farming the product or preparing the soil?

 - Is your customer service better than that of others?

 There is always something unique and compelling that can differentiate you from the rest.
 You just need to look for it.